 To avoid fogged windows inside your car during heavy rainfalls, run the heat and air-conditioning simultaneously.

 Wear your polarized sunglasses

 Experts say that lightly tinted glasses can sometimes improve visual acuity during extreme conditions.
 Try it.
 If it doesn’t work for you, remove them.

 If you choose to stop driving and wait out a downpour, put on your emergency flashers when you’ve pulled safely off the road.

 These safe driving tips for hurricane season are from my go-to automotive resource, Edmunds.com.

-This driving safety article was published first in 2015 and has been updated for 2019.
+This driving safety article was published first in 2015 and has been updated regularly, including for 2022.